 London’s blue line, like Windsor’s with Mikhail Sergachev and Sean Day, boasts big offensive upside.

 Former Mastercard Memorial Cup Champion Mitchell Vande Sompel joins intelligent puck-mover Victor Mete, Vancouver Canucks first round pick Olli Juolevi and sophomore standout Evan Bouchard on the power play while underrated shutdown presence Brandon Crawley gets the tough assignments.

 The best playoff series are often the ones that could go either way.
 This clash between the Knights and Spitfires fits that billing.

-The two teams split the season series with three wins apiece
+Season Series: The two teams split the season series with three wins apiece

 Oct.
 9, 2016 – LDN 4 @ WSR 5 OT (WSR: Vilardi 2G, Chatfield GWG)

 Oct.
 14, 2016 – WSR 0 @ LDN 4 (LDN: Jones 1G, 2A, Parsons 18 SV)

 Nov.
 20, 2016 – WSR 2 @ LDN 3 OT (LDN: Crawley GWG)

 Jan.
 3, 2017 – LDN 1 @ WSR 5 (WSR: Chatfield, McCool, Stanley 1G, 1A)